 Pen and ink on paper - Accademia, Venice, Italy

 The Last Supper

-The Duke of Milan, Ludovico Sforza, commissioned The Last Supper for the refectory of the Convent of Santa Maria della Grazie.
-It reflects the famous story of the last meal Jesus shared with his disciples before his crucifixion, and more specifically, the moment after he has told them that one of them would betray him.
-Each of the apostles is individually rendered in various expressions of consternation, disbelief, and amazement as Judas stands in the shadows clutching the purse containing the thirty pieces of silver he received for his betrayal.
-Jesus sits central, reaching for bread and a glass of wine referring to the Eucharist.
-Behind him, through the windows, splays an idealized landscape, perhaps alluding to heavenly paradise, and the three windows may denote the holy trinity.
+The Duke of Milan, Ludovico Sforza, commissioned The Last Supper for the dining hall of the Convent of Santa Maria della Grazie.
+It tells the famous biblical story of the last meal Jesus shared with his disciples before his crucifixion, and specifically, the moment after he has told them that one of their own would betray him.
+Each of the apostles is individually rendered with different expressions of consternation and disbelief as Judas stands in the shadows clutching the purse containing silver he received for his betrayal (Leonardo was given permission to bring a criminal to his studio from prison to model as Judas).
+Jesus occupies the center frame, reaching for bread and a glass of wine referring to the Eucharist.
+Behind him, seen through the windows, lays an idealized landscape, perhaps alluding to heavenly paradise, and the three windows possibly denote the holy trinity.

 Fresco - Convent of Sta.
 Maria delle Grazie, Milan, Italy

 The Virgin and Child with St. Anne and St. John the Baptist